avsolatorio/ip-change-notification/README.md

 # ip-change-notification

-This module is designed to keep track of the current public ip address of a server.
+This module is designed to keep track of the current public ip address of a server by sending an e-mail to your designated recipient (set in the credentials file below).

 If you don't have a DDNS setup, this can help you connect to, for example, a server at home via the ip address (with proper firewall/ports setup of course!).